Royal College of Emergency Medicine Menu Menu

 • Reasons for support requested – include importance of the question to Emergency Medicine, and future potential of the work for attracting further research funding.

-Applications are rated according to the quality of science, the importance of the underlying research program, the strength and value of the collaboration with Members and Fellows of the College of Emergency Medicine and contextual relevance.
+Applications are rated according to the quality of science, the importance of the underlying research program, the strength and value of the collaboration with Members and Fellows of the Royal College of Emergency Medicine and contextual relevance.
 Due regard is given to the relative wealth of the country or countries in which the research will be carried out and the findings acted upon.

 Successful applicants are expected to produce a short report in the approved format on the progress of the project every 12 months for the first two years of the award, and may also be invited to present the findings of the study at our Annual Scientific Conference up to three years after the award.